-On March 20th there will be a national shutdown in South Africa.
-On that day, join us for a discussion in Johannesburg on the effectiveness and future of the South African left.
+On March 20th there was a national shutdown in South Africa.
+On that day, we hosted a discussion in Johannesburg on the effectiveness and future of the South African left.

 On March 20th, South Africa’s third largest political party, the Economic Freedom Fighters, will stage a nation-wide shutdown.
 The Fighters, as they are colloquially known, are demanding the resignation of President Cyril Ramaphosa and an end to loadshedding.
 The country’s second largest trade union federation, the South African Federation of Trade Unions (SAFTU), has also confirmed that it will participate.

 The mood in the country is uneasy.
 Talk of a shutdown invokes memories of last year’s July riots where 354 people died.
 Widespread looting erupted from a coordinated campaign of sabotage in protest at the jailing of former president Jacob Zuma.
 A recent strike by health workers, involving some isolated incidents of violence, has also led to a generalized antagonism to popular protest in the country—seeing a constitutionally-enshrined right treated as expressing malevolence and recklessness.

 The EFF, and anyone who wishes to, absolutely has the right to protest on Monday.
 Whether the protest will be effective is another question.
 Setting aside that the EFF lacks a coherent political vision and program, “the shutdown” as a popular mode of protest is time-honored and ineffectual.
 Its logic is rooted in a conception of the masses as laying dormant, in wait, needing only to be “activated” and spontaneous resistance energies unleashed.